-The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under an elective deferrals.
+The district offers a tax deferred annuity plan for its employees.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).

-The District complies with IRS regulation that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
-The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2014, the District made no discretionary and/or matching employer contributions to the plan.
+The district complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The plan is administered by CPI Qualified Plan Consultants, Inc., a third party administrator.
+The plan assets are assets of the school district employees, not the school district, and are therefore not reflected on these financial statements.
+For the year ended August 31, 2015, the school district made \$-0-in employer contributions to the plan.